 If you’re looking to save weight and just lock the zippers to ensure no one gets into your bag, try the Ultralight TSA Lock This is also a great option to use on your day bag, if you’re planning to doze on the train.
 Plus, read up on our best tips for staying safe in Europe, especially if you’re planning to travel alone.

 If you’re planning a rail trail, you’re going to be hitting up many different countries, with all kinds of weather conditions and packing needs.
 Keep your chic Parisian streetwear separate from your Barcelona beachwear by organizing your clothes with packing cubes.
-So when you arrive at your destination, you can just whip out the cube with the right gear and leave the rest all neatly packed up and ready for your next railway destination.
+So when you arrive at your destination, you can just whip out all your extra small cubes, large packing cubes and everything in between, with the right gear.
+Leave the rest all neatly packed up and ready for your next railway destination.
 And don’t forget a clean/dirty cube, so you can keep your laundry separate from your nice clean clothes.
 If you tend toward overpacking, compression cubes are your best bet, so you can squeeze in everything you want to bring for your big adventure.

 Ready to go?
 Find out what to pack for your train trip and fun off-the-beaten path European destinations you can access by train.
 Hate the crowds?
 Check out these European vacation ideas for the crowd-phobic.

 Cargo Hauler Duffel 40L

 Related Links (from Eagle Creek blog):

 6 Expert Tips For Traveling Europe By Train

 What to Pack for Europe: The 5-Step System